jasmineRepo/applicationsNew/README.md

 # applicationsNew
-Microsim-applications by Matteo Richiardi and Michele Sonnessa (2014)
+Microsim-applications by Matteo Richiardi and Michele Sonnessa (2014) Update to make compatible with JAS-mine by Ross Richardson (2016)

 The main() method is in the ApplicationsStart.java class in the it.unito.experiment package.
 Run this class as a Java Application, and the JAS-mine GUI will launch.